belkinsa/Presentations/2016/UbuntuMembershipWorkshop/Outline.md

 - Write a testimonial when they go for Membership

 #### The contribution threshold at which you should coach others toward applying for membership

+Anyone is free to do a pull request to answer this!

 #### How involved (or hands-off) to be during their application

 - Write a testimonial on their wiki page